DashInvests/manual/1 - Manual.md

 If you use a presentation to sell your product to customers, we're as interested in that pitch as in your fundraising pitch.

 There is no standard format we like, but we probably spend 2-5 minutes reading a deck when we are deciding whether to meet a company.
 How many slides?
 Depends, but if you need 20 detailed pages to tell your story, that's likely more than we can absorb.

-In roughly one-fifth of our portfolio companies, we never saw a deck before investing -- usually because the product spoke so loudly for itself, or we knew the team and business so well we didn’t need a deck.

-In some cases, where we know the team well, we’ve helped founders (even before we decide whether to invest) write their deck for other investors.

 In day-zero companies, we don't pay much attention to your milestones -- if you are in the discovery phase, trying to figure out what works, you'll generally be unable to predict where you will be beyond two months from now.